Swerve Strickland: Lucha Underground (2014–2018)

 Strickland participated in El Rey Network professional wrestling television series Lucha Underground.
 Strickland became a central character on Lucha Underground, as one of a small group of characters to appear in every season.
 His friend Ricochet being on the show led to him sending Konnan some of his demo tapes in late 2014.
 This led to a tryout match with Willie Mack and him later being signed by the company.
 He portrayed the character of Lt.
 Jermaine Strickland, a military vet who carries dog tags to honor the memories of his fallen comrades and wrestled under a mask as Killshot.
 During the first season, he aligned with Big Ryck and Willie Mack and participated in a tournament for the LU Trios Championship, but they were defeated in the finales by the eventual winners Angélico, Son of Havoc and Ivelisse.
 Following the first season, Strickland asked head writer Chris DeJoseph if he could write some background and story for his character.
 This led to it having more military elements.

 In Season 2, had a feud with Marty Martinez after Marty stole his dog tags after a match between them ended in a no contest.
 Their feud ended in a Weapon of Mass Destruction match, where Killshot defeated Martinez.
-After the match, Killshot started a storyline when he received a letter from A. R. Fox, a former brother in arms who Killshot left for dead in battle.
+After the match, Killshot started a storyline when he received a letter from Dante Fox, a former brother in arms who Killshot left for dead in battle.
 They faced each other at Ultima Lucha Tres Part I in a Hell of War match where Killshot won.
 ESPN called it "one of the most brutal contests to ever be televised in professional wrestling."
 Two weeks later, The Mack reunited Killshot and Fox and won the Trios Championship.
 During Season 4, Killshot had a feud with Son of Havoc which culminated at Ultima Lucha Cuatro in a mask vs mask match.
 After losing the match, Killshot surrendered his mask to Son of Havoc and revealed his identity as Lt.
 Jermaine Strickland.
 As he was leaving the temple, he apologized to Dante Fox and asked to be relieved of duty.
 Being granted permission, Killshot exited the Lucha Underground temple.